-To perform Nudged elastic band (NEB) simulations, we employed DFT using the GPAW software package~\cite{Mortensen2023}.
-Here, the pristine hBN supercell consisted of an 8$\times$8 supercell containing 128 atoms, while the defective supercell, featuring a pore created by the removal of 17 atoms, contained 111 atoms.
-The supercell was sufficiently large to allow for \textit{k}-space sampling using only the $~\Gamma~$ point.
+To perform nudged elastic band (NEB) simulations, we employed DFT using the GPAW software package~\cite{Mortensen2023}.
+Here, the pristine hBN model consisted of an 8$\times$8 supercell containing 128 atoms, whereas the defective supercell, featuring a pore created by removing 17 atoms, contained 111 atoms.
+The supercell was sufficiently large to allow for $\mathbf{k}$-space sampling using only the $\Gamma$ point.
 For all boron and nitrogen atoms, we used a double-zeta polarized (dzp) localized atomic orbital (LCAO) basis set, and a grid spacing of 0.2\,\AA.
-Nudged elastic band (NEB) simulations were performed with ten intermediate images to explore the adsorption and dissociation pathways.
-Also, these calculations were spin-polarized.
+NEB paths were calculated with ten intermediate images to explore the adsorption and dissociation pathways.
+Also these calculations were spin polarized.